shaiguitar/lambda-ssh-setup/README.md

 # Synopsis

-The order of terraform execution essentially does (in a VPC environment):
+The order of terraform execution in a VPC environment is essentially:

-1) IAM permissions for lambda.
+- IAM permissions for lambda.
-2) Creates SSH key via an exteral tf module, uploads to aws, will use key in lambda code (a directory with a `main.py` that exists here and will be zipped later) to ssh to it from lambda.
+- Creates SSH key via an exteral tf module, uploads to aws, will use key in lambda code (`main.py` that exists here and will be zipped later) to ssh to it from lambda.
-3) Create Instance to ssh to (with SSH key from step 2).
+- Create Instance to ssh to (with SSH key from step 2).
-4) Use local-exec hooks on ssh creation to create zip files with the necessary data: ssh keys & ip address info.
+- local-exec hooks on ssh creation to create zip files with the necessary data: ssh keys & ip address info.
-4) Upload Lambda zip/archived code at the very end of the above process.
+- Lambda zip/archived code at the very end of the above process.

 Then: